DNPLab/DNPLab/docs/source/introduction.rst

 Saving Data in h5 format
 ------------------------
 Once the data is processed, the entire workspace can be saved in a single file in the h5 format.
-This is done using the :ref:`h5 <h5>` module.
+This is done using the :ref:`dnpSave <dnpSave>` module.
 The workspace can then be loaded, subsequent processing can be performed and the data can be saved again.